rwmjones/rhrq-riscv-extensions/article.md

 extensions, their names and versions.
 This is a very useful reference for finding out what extensions have been implemented in QEMU.

-At the time of writing (2023H2), QEMU supports these extensions, making it probably the most capable RISC-V platform:
+At the time of writing (late 2023), QEMU supports these extensions, making it probably the most capable RISC-V platform:

  - The base RV32I and RV64I ISAs